Veil-Project/veil-project.github.io/en/drafts/2019-02-12-state-of-veil-network.md

 Over time, we will remove both Basecoin and CT transactions altogether, achieving our goal of providing "always-on" full anonymity.
 In the meantime, however, it's important for Veil users to understand the implications of the *current* state of the network.

+## Summary of the current network transaction types

 At present there a *four* types of transactions supported and in use on the Veil network, as summarized in the following table.

 | Transaction Type | What it is | Can not send to |